 The CQC’s prosecution earlier this month of an Essex Care home (Rushcliffe Care Limited) comes as a salient reminder of the need for providers to act promptly when they are aware that a service user’s condition has deteriorated to ensure that their risk assessments and care plans are up to date.

 This case has echoes of the St Anne’s Community Service prosecution (which was the CQC’s first prosecution after taking over in such cases from the Health and Safety Executive in June 2016).
-In both cases, the incidents giving rise to the prosecutions happened whilst service users were with carers who were supporting them with personal care (showering).
+In both cases, the incidents giving rise to the prosecutions happened whilst service users were with care workers who were supporting them with personal care (showering).
 In both cases, the service user’s posture had deteriorated in the preceding weeks.

 However, unlike St Anne’s, the Essex care home had not made a timely referral for a reassessment of the service user’s needs.
 Sadly, in the St Anne’s case, the service user died and in this case, the service user suffered a life-changing serious injury.